Van Turkey Travel Guide

 Be aware of your home country's customs regulations regarding imported goods.
 This is especially true for food items or textiles.
 Keep receipts for each of your purchases for customs clearance.

-Ensure any purchased items with significant value come with proper documentation of authenticity and origin.
+Ensure any purchased things with significant value come with proper documentation of authenticity and origin.
 This sometimes aids customs processes.

-Engagement with the two natural environment and rich cultural fabric of Van creates a truly enriching travel narrative.
+Engagement with both the natural environment and rich cultural fabric of Van creates a truly enriching travel narrative.
 Be open to discovery.